From Our CEO

-The Surrey Board of Trade is a vibrant, growing organization providing a forum for debate on critical issues.
-We are an innovative public policy solution provider and a destination for networking with other members of Surrey’s regional business community.
-Its association with a network of Chambers of Commerce and Boards of Trade around the world – in this 450 year old industry – gives us a uniquely credible voice.
+Last year, the Surrey Board of Trade continued to be a vibrant, growing organization providing a forum for debate on critical issues.
+We continued to be an innovative public policy solution provider and a destination for networking for Surrey’s business community.
+In fact, 15% of our 6,000 member contacts are outside of Surrey.
+They join the Surrey Board of Trade because they want to know what is happening in Surrey, they want connections, they want government advocacy, and they want business support – locally and internationally.
+Our association with a network of Chambers of Commerce and Boards of Trade around the world – in this 500-year old global industry – gives us a uniquely credible voice.

-And in fact though I’ve been with the organization for now 25 years starting from the bottom, working my way to the top – I’ve stayed this long because we are lead by a dedicated team of board directors, volunteers and staff.
+I’ve been with the organization for 27 years (close to 14 years as CEO) starting from the bottom, working my way to the top.
+I’ve stayed this long because we are led by a dedicated team of board directors, volunteers and staff.

-As we look into the future of the Surrey Board of Trade and our region and ask the question, “what it could be”, there are important issues, questions and opportunities to be considered for the Surrey Board of Trade in new economic times.
-We are not the organization that we were ten years ago, nor could we have stayed that way, to be relevant.
-Certainly it isn’t easy to please everyone.
+As we look into the future of the Surrey Board of Trade, Surrey and our region, we must always ask for and continue to focus on results.
+We are not the organization that we were 20 years ago, nor could we have stayed that way to be relevant.

-In our comprehensive strategic plan we reflect on the following:
+In our ongoing comprehensive plan we will continue to focus on addressing the following:

-- Can Surrey and the South Fraser Region achieve new standards of economic vitality and livability that are equal to or beyond that enjoyed by other successful areas?
+Can Surrey and the South Fraser Economic Region achieve new standards of economic vitality and livability that are equal to or beyond that enjoyed by other successful areas?

-- Can we develop the range of quality economic, cultural and educational opportunities needed to move our region forward and become one of the nation’s most livable?
+Can we develop the range of quality economic, cultural and educational opportunities needed to move Surrey forward and become one of the nation’s most livable cities?

-- Can we engage the business community in maintaining a laser-like focus on strategies that will indeed create a higher standard of livability for Surrey and the South Fraser Region?
+Can we engage the business community in maintaining a laser-like focus on strategies that will indeed create a higher standard of livability for Surrey and the South Fraser Economic Region?